-During NYLF, students live in college dorms at different campuses across the country such as Harvard, Stanford, and NYU.
-Students attend lectures and events on campus or nearby during field trips.
 NYLF markets their programs as a way to give students the knowledge and experience they need to succeed in college and their future careers.
-The National Youth Leadership Forum offers seven programs for high school students in six career fields: medicine, national security, law & CSI, business, engineering, and media.
+The National Youth Leadership Forum offers six programs for high school students: medicine, advanced medicine and health care, business innovation, national security, law and CSI, and engineering.
 I've briefly described each of them below.

 NYLF Advanced Medicine & Health Care

-- NYLF advanved medicine programs are ten days long.
+- NYLF advanced medicine programs are 10 days long.

 NYLF National Security